Quad-Plex/quads-modest-toolbox/README.md

   - ~~TP into other players' vehicles~~
 - ~~Added simple Nightclub safe money loop~~
 - ~~Added Stat Changer Submenu~~
-- ~~Search for globals related to remote controlling a vehicle (start engine, turn on lights, open doors etc)~~
+- ~~Search for globals related to remote controlling a vehicle (start engine, turn on lights, open doors etc.)~~
   - ~~If I can open doors - can I make flappy doors??
 HELL YEA I CAN~~
 - ~~AUTO UPDATE OF RID WITHOUT UPDATING PLAYERLIST~~
 - ~~- Can I find RID from globals??~~